timtimellis/iSSH2/README.md

 do this and change the openssl version to 1.x.x or earlier that libssh probably will not build or work.

+If you use the libssh framework you probably will need to add zlib (aka libz) from the SDK for each platform to each target in your project.

 ## Script help

 ```